+Age Built around 1955.
 Weather Dry and bright.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a single chimney stack over the rear part of the property, of block and harled construction, with clay chimneypot and having metal flashings around the chimneyhead.
-The chimney was inspected from ground level only.
+There are two chimney stacks, of pointed synthetic stone blockwork construction, with clay chimneypots and having metal flashings around the chimneyheads.
+The chimneys were inspected from ground level only.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is of traditional pitched timber construction, externally clad with concrete interlocking tiles, and having a tiled ridge.
-There is a flat felt roofed dormer to the rear, and over the extension to the rear the roof is also flat and laid in felt, with a stone chip overlay.
-Roof coverings were inspected from ground level only.
-The flat roof to the dormer, in particular, could not be clearly seen.
+The roof is of traditional pitched and hipped timber construction, externally clad with slates, with tiled ridges, cement covered hips and metal lined valleys at intersections in the roof slopes.
+There is a traditional style slated bay window projection and dormer to the front.
+The roof covering was inspected from ground level only.
 An inspection of accessible areas of roof space over the property was carried out from wall/ceiling hatches within the upper floor accommodation.
-Inspection was restricted due to limited accessibility, stored goods and insulation material.
-Additional insulation was installed in 2011.

-gutters and nspected with the aid of binoculars where te. vermed. fittings comprise plain style, round section, pvc d downpipes.
-It was not raining at the time of and the adequacy of the system could not be
+Inspection was restricted due to limited accessibility and the presence of insulation material.
+Additional insulation has been installed in the past.
+Rainwater fittings Visually inspected with the aid of binoculars where Jan San San San San San San San San San S appropriate.
+Rainwater fittings comprise plain style, round section, pvc gutters and downpipes, having been replaced in the past.
+It was not raining at the time of inspection and the adequacy of the system could not be verified.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid concrete block construction, mainly externally harled although with a part fyfestone blockwork frontage.
-Extension walls are also of solid concrete block, externally harled.
+The main walls are thought to be of cavity concrete block construction, mainly externally harled although with a pointed synthetic stone blockwork frontage.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are mainly of timber casement construction, and partly of pvc framed construction,all equipped with sealed unit double glazing.
-Ground floor windows to the front elevation were replaced in 2017.
+The windows, replaced in the distant past, are mainly of pvc framed construction and partly of timber velux style, all equipped with sealed unit double glazing.
 Not all windows were opened or tested in operation.
-The front entrance door, replaced in 2017, is of timber/pvc composite construction, with double glazed upper and side panels.
-The back door is of timber construction, with multiple single glazed upper panels.
-There are pvc clad fascia and asbestos lined soffits to the external eaves around the house.
+The front and back doors are of traditional style hardwood timber panelled construction, with single glazed sections.
+There are pvc clad fascia and soffits to the external eaves at the front.

 External decorations Visually inspected.

-There is paintwork to external joinery timbers.
+There is paintwork to external joinery timbers at the front and back doors.

+Conservatories / porches Visually inspected.